 Affordable Peace of Mind for the International Traveler

-The world of travel insurance can be confusing.
+For U.S. residents traveling internationally, the world of travel insurance can be confusing.
 Too many choices with plans that offer inadequate coverage for health and safety emergencies or are simply too complex or expensive.
 At TravelCare, we've done the work for you.
-You can buy with the confidence that comes from TravelCare's over 20 years of experience in the travel health industry and our relationship with one of the most trusted brands in insurance, Nationwide®.
+U.S. residents can buy with the confidence that comes from TravelCare's over 20 years of experience in the travel health industry and our relationship with one of the most trusted brands in insurance, Nationwide®.

 Nationwide and the Nationwide N and Eagle are service marks of Nationwide Mutual Insurance Company.